kaustubhiyer/CubeDash/README.md

 # CubeDash

-A simple 3d platformer made on Unity (Just a small first project with Unity)
+A simple 3d scroller made on Unity (Just a small first project with Unity)